Working in Taipei

 Finding a job in Taipei

-Most foreigners with senior positions in Taipei have been transferred to the city by their company back at home.
+Most foreigners with senior positions in Taipei have been transferred to the city by their company back home.
 Apart from this, it can be difficult to find a senior position, as most companies try to hire locally.

 Expats searching for jobs in Taipei should look for listings on online job portals and through local publications.
 As there are many multinational companies in Taipei, job seekers should also visit company-specific websites to see if any positions have been posted.
 Otherwise, expats should approach recruitment agencies who represent companies in Taiwan.